w3c/trace-context/spec/30-processing-model.md

 The processing model above describes the complete set of steps for processing Trace Context headers.
 There are, however, situations when an implementation might only support a subset of the steps described above.
-Proxies or messaging middleware MAY not modify the `traceparent` headers but may remove invalid headers or add additional information to `tracestate`.
+Proxies or messaging middleware MAY decide to not modify the `traceparent` headers but may remove invalid headers or add additional information to `tracestate`.